rahulbrilliant2004/hypeanimation-plugin/hypeanimationswordpress-master/readme.txt

 1. Download hypeanimations.zip from the "download" link on the web page where you're viewing this.
 2. Decompress the file contents.
 3. Upload the hypeanimations folder to your WordPress plugins directory (/wp-content/plugins/).
-4. Activate the Hype Animations plugin from the WordPress back-office.
+4. Activate the Hype Animations plugin from the WordPress plugin page.

 * **Français** :
 1. Téléchargez hypeanimations.zip sur le lien de téléchargement sur cette même page.